SUSE/BCI-tests/tests/trainers/README.md

 This directory contains modules and files that shall be copied into the container under test, for the execution of specific exercises and examples during the BCI validation .

-See the pytest_container documentation about the _copy to containers_.
+See the pytest_container/source/usage.rst documentation about the _copy to containers_.

 Tests for BCI python